Austin vs New Orleans

 Which city has higher STR taxes — Austin or New Orleans?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while New Orleans charges 5% sales tax + 6.75% occupancy tax + $5–$12/night occupancy fee.
-Compare the full breakdown in the table above.
+Notably, New Orleans benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?